Blue spur flower

-Erect shrub to 2-3 m tall with young stems covered in short, fine hairs.
+Erect shrub (<2-3 m tall) with young stems covered in short, fine hairs.
 Oval leaves (6-17 x 3-8 cm) are covered with short fine hairs and dotted with red glands above and below, and are irregularly serrated along the edges.
-Loose, erect, flowerheads (up to 30 cm tall) produced from December to May are covered in small, tubular, purplish-blue violet flowers (10-15 mm long) which are followed by tiny brown nutlets.
+Loose, erect, flowerheads (<30 cm tall) covered in small, tubular, purplish-blue violet flowers (10-15 mm long) appear from December to May, and are followed by tiny brown nutlets.

 Are there any similar species?